-In this Expert Guide to Super Bowl Betting we will tell you all you need to know to get started.
+In this Expert Guide on how to bet on Super Bowl, we will tell you all you need to know to get started in this golden event in football betting.
 We’ll give you an overview of the main Super Bowl betting markets that are available, and how they work.
 Then we’ll give you some practical betting tips and strategies to help you improve your chances of winning.

 If you’ve ever wondered how to bet the Super Bowl moneyline, then you’ve come to the right place.
-A moneyline bet is simply picking the outright winner of the Super Bowl.
+A Super Bowl moneyline is simply picking the outright winner of the Super Bowl.

 Points and point spreads don’t matter as long as you pick the team that is on the podium when the clock ticks down to zero.
-Here is an example of what a moneyline bet looks like:
+For those of you who are brand new to Super Bowl bets, here is an example of what a Super Bowl moneyline bet looks like:

 |New England Patriots||-155|

-When reading moneylines, you need to know that the team named with the (-) before their odds is considered the favourite by the sportsbook odds makers.
-The team with the (+) before their odds is viewed as the underdog.
+When reading Super Bowl moneylines, you need to know that the team named with the (-) before their Super Bowl betting odds is considered the favorite by the sportsbook oddsmakers.
+The team with the (+) before their Super Bowl betting odds is viewed as the underdog.

-The odds for the favourites, in this case the Patriots, show you how much you need to be in dollars to make a profit of $100.
-You would therefore need to bet $155 on the Patriots in order to get $255 back if they win the game.
+The odds for the favorites, in this case, the Patriots, show you how much you need to be in dollars to make a profit of $100.
+For your Super Bowl bets, you would therefore need to bet $155 on the Patriots in order to get $255 back if they win the game.

-The odds for the underdogs, in this case the Cowboys, show you how much profit you will make if you bet $100 on them.
-Here you would get $245 back if the Cowboys win, which is $145 profit and the $100 that you bet in the first place.
+The odds for the underdogs, in this case, the Cowboys, show you how much profit you will make if you bet $100 on them.
+Here you would get $245 back from your Super Bowl bets if the Cowboys win, which is $145 profit and the $100 that you bet in the first place.

-Betting against the spread is the most common bet that is placed on the big game.
+Betting against the Super Bowl spread (also known as the Super Bowl point spread) is one of the most common Super Bowl bets.
+It's also very appealing to those who have only just discovered how to bet on Super Bowl.
 That's because you don't necessarily have to pick the winning team.
 You simply have to predict how close the game will be and see if you can beat the sportsbook.
+The Super Bowl betting odds for both outcomes will usually be much more balanced thanks to the favorite being given an advantage and the underdog having a disadvantage.

 Here is an example of a Super Bowl spread bet: